airjp73/rvf/README.md

 import { DataFunctionArgs, json, redirect } from "@remix-run/node";
 import { useLoaderData } from "@remix-run/react";
 import * as yup from "yup";
-import { validationError, ValidatedForm, withYup } from "remix-validated-form";
+import { validationError, ValidatedForm, withYup } from "@rvf/remix";
 import { MyInput, MySubmitButton } from "~/components/Input";

 // Using yup in this example, but you can use anything